-A civil war that started in November 2020 in Ethiopia’s Tigray region has devolved into a brutal conflict that threatens the wellbeing of millions.
-The conflict includes multiple armed actors, several of whom are alleged to be committing mass atrocities.
+A civil war that started in November 2020 in Ethiopia’s Tigray region devolved into a brutal conflict and humanitarian crisis.
 From the beginning of the war, witnesses reported the intentional targeting of civilians, often along ethnic lines.
-In March 2021, US Secretary of State Antony Blinken publicly stated that ethnic cleansing was being committed in Western Tigray.
+A ceasefire agreement in November 2022 calmed the violence, but civilians remain at serious risk of mass atrocities.
+In March 2023, US Secretary of State Antony Blinken publicly stated that multiple parties to the conflict had committed war crimes, crimes against humanity, and ethnic cleansing.

 Our Early Warning Project estimates that there is a chance of a new mass killing in Ethiopia for 2022.
 Ethiopia ranks 7th highest-risk among 162 countries.
 Factors accounting for Ethiopia’s high-risk estimate are its lack of freedom of movement for men, large population, history of mass killing, and the presence of battle-related deaths.